Franck Muller Launches the World’s First Functional Bitcoin Watch

 Wearable technology meets high-end horology.

-, the "Master of Complications" famed for unique designs such as the distinctive Cintree Curvex, has been revolutionising the watch industry since 1991.
+Franck Muller, the “Master of Complications” famed for unique designs such as the distinctive Cintree Curvex, has been revolutionising the watch industry since 1991.
 And continuing in such pioneering ways, the Swiss watchmaker has announced the launch of the Encrypto, the world’s first functional Bitcoin timepiece.

 The Encrypto combines the assurances of cold storage wallet technology with first-class watchmaking.
 The dial is a tastefully designed QR code of Satoshi’s Genesis Block address (the very first bitcoin address) as well as a custom designed “B” within an emblem of circuitry, while the laser etched public wallet address elegantly sits as a QR code in its polished frame.
 Customers can modify both the dial and caseback to include precious metals and diamonds in the design.